Postdoctoral Scholar Policy

 Expectations of Postdoctoral Scholars

-3. Open and timely discussions with his or her assigned Mentor regarding his or her research or work (including regular discussions about research (or other work) progress; distribution of reagents or materials; status of any publications, reports or other written drafts; and prompt, advance discussion of any private or public disclosure of findings, techniques or potentially patentable or copyrightable discoveries derived from the Postdoc's research);
+3. Open and timely discussions with their assigned Mentor/Supervisor regarding their research or work including creation of an individual development plan; regular discussions about research (or other work) progress; record keeping and data management; distribution of reagents or materials; authorship practices; status of any publications, reports or other written drafts; and prompt, advance discussion of any private or public disclosure(s) of research and/or scholarly findings, techniques or potentially patentable inventions or copyrightable discoveries derived from the Postdoctoral Scholar's research and scholarship;

 Additional guidance and resources on these expectations and the standards referenced herein are available during New Postdoctoral Scholar Orientation, on the OPA website, and in the Postdoctoral Resource Handbook.
 University policies and procedures are available online.
-A failure to meet these expectations may result in disciplinary action, up to and including suspension or dismissal.
+A failure to meet these expectations may result in disciplinary action, up to and including dismissal.

 Expectations of Mentors